zeek/zeek-docs/doc/devel/plugins.rst

     writing such functionality for Zeek.
 The best way to get started right now is to look at existing code implementing similar functionality, either as a plugin or inside Zeek proper.
-Also, for each component type there's a unit test in ``testing/btest/plugins`` creating a basic plugin skeleton with a corresponding component.
+Also, for each component type there's an integration test in ``testing/btest/plugins`` creating a basic plugin skeleton with a corresponding component.